Cultural and Introduction week in Kathmandu

 Our house is located five kilometres away from the city centre, where you can find anything you might need.
-The nearest ATM and supermarket are located a 15 minute walk away from our accommodation.
+Further, the nearest ATM and supermarket are only a 15-minute walk away from our accommodation.

 From this location we provide free transport to your next program at the following location(s):

 - Buddhist Monastery

 Please note – transport for your own outings is not included.